lloesche/valheim-server-docker/README.md

 See [Notify on Discord](#notify-on-discord) below for proper quoting in env and compose files.

+If you are running ValheimPlus and this filter triggers twice, check [this ValheimPlus issue](https://github.com/valheimPlus/ValheimPlus/issues/318).
+The cause is a misconfigured `BepInEx.cfg` that causes all log lines to be duplicated.

 ## Event hooks
 The following environment variables can be populated to run commands whenever specific events happen.